Public Comments FAQ

 Public Comments Policy*

-- Two additional speaker slots will be available to individuals who sign up after the agenda is posted to the website to speak about an item on that month’s agenda.
-The other provisions of this policy are applicable to these two additional speaker slots.
+5. Two additional speaker slots will be reserved for individuals who sign up to speak on an item on that month’s agenda.